Makhosetive7/token_generator/README.md

 - **Dynamic Pricing**:  token prices adjust based number of purchases within a same month.
 - **Admin Portal**: Admins can manage users accounts, and tokens.
 - **User Dashboard**: Users can view their token history and status.
-- **Email Notifications**: Notifications for token expiry and successful usage.
 - **Security**: Role-based authentication for users and admins.

 ## Endpoints